-All weather warnings of Status Red will require some action on behalf of schools.
-Schools need to assess the potential impact of such weather events, taking account of past experiences and in light of advice on the current event from the principal response agencies in their area.
+All weather warnings of Status Red will require some action on behalf of settings.
+Schools and ELCs need to assess the potential impact of such weather events taking account of past experiences and in light of advice on the current event from the principal response agencies in their area.

-A Status Red weather warning for heavy rain may be particularly relevant if the local area is at risk of flooding.
-A Status Red warning related to ice or snow which may compact may cause local issues due to the location of the school and/or the routes taken to reach the school.
+A Status Red weather warning for heavy rain may be particularly relevant if the local area is prone to flooding.
+A Status Red warning related to ice or snow, which may compact, may cause local issues due to the location of the setting and/or the routes taken to reach the setting.